AndreWeiner/of_pytorch_docker/README.md

 ./compileAndRun.sh
 ```

 To hide the additional complexity from using containers, one can also define shell functions that assemble suitable commands in the background.
-E.g., in [this](https://github.com/FlowModelingControl/naca0012_shock_buffet/blob/main/functions) file, the function `singularityRun` works the same way as the frequently used `runApplication` but uses a singularity image in the background.
+E.g., in [this](https://github.com/FlowModelingControl/naca0012_shock_buffet/blob/main/functions) file, the function `singularityRun` works the same way as the frequently used `runApplication` but uses a Singularity/Apptainer image in the background.

 ## Get in touch